 They were unstoppable.

-Mossop and Sons moved their operation to Parrow, the industrial sector of Cape Town, to streamline their process and better service their market.
+Mossop and Sons moved their operation to Parow, the industrial sector of Cape Town, to streamline their process and better service their market.
 Even after receiving international funding, a further four generations of Mossops continued to lead the company into the new millennium.

 Similarly, Western Boot & Tanning Co discovered a resurge in growth.
 One bold bit of 19th-century corporate raiding saw an injection of finance to Western Boots and Tanning from a group of Cape Town businessmen.

 The backing also brought with it fresh new talent in the way of three specialists from Germany.
 Hugo Kocherthaler, managing director of a women's fashion footwear factory near Berlin, his designer, H. Gassert and his young friend, Sigbert Fleischmann.
 Western Boot & Tanning Co were thrust into the fashion limelight, producing leather for Panther, which Queen Elizabeth sported on her feet.
 Alfred Jordan, a household name of South Africa footwear, was the founder of Jordan Shoes.
 He made the first Panthers from Western Boot & Tanning Co before purchasing his footwear factory.

 Later, Jordan Shoes would come together with Watson shoes under Bolton Footwear.
 Today, Bolton Footwear manufactures shoes for various international brands, major retailers, and homegrown brands like Barker, Bronx, and Grasshoppers.
 The designer H. Gassert would pass his passion for design to Gordon his son, and current Bronx and Bolton designer.
 It is testimony to how long the relations with both customer and supplier go back.

 In 1996, Western Boot & Tanning Co merged with Mossop & Son Leather under "Mossop Western Leathers".

-At the turn of the century, Mossop's Parow operation was closed.
-It consolidated at the Western Boot & Tanning Co operation in Wellington.
+At the turn of the century, Mossop's Parow operation was closed and consolidated at the Western Boot & Tanning Co plant in Wellington.
 The tannery produced approximately 140 000 m² of leather per month, enough to supply half of all the leather used in South Africa.
 Two thousand hides per day were tanned and processed for around 750 000 pairs of shoes.
 The tannery expanded into the international market, with 15% of leather production sold overseas.